oneeve8/kobble-data/content/videonarrativehowto.md

 Next I’ll show you how to create a Markdown file.
 First click on a channel,
 then click on the plus sign of the Track you want to add your markdown file to.
-The file type is defaulted to markdown, but if you click on file type, there you w
+The file type is defaulted to markdown, but if you click on file type, there you will see other file types.
+Anyways, we are going to name our markdown file.
+Remember, we can always

 Channel